AKPAING3147/mgy/IMAGE_UPLOAD_GUIDE.md

    - Click the **upload area** (has a cloud icon)
    - Select your image file (PNG, JPG, WEBP)
    - **Preview appears** immediately
-   - Image is stored in `/public/products/` folder
+   - Image is securely uploaded to Cloudinary

 3. **Fill Other Details**
    - Product Name